TayMcQuaya/AudioBook-Organizer/APP_PAGE_REFRESH_COMPLETE_SOLUTION.md

 - Functions are normally exposed by main.js
 - During refresh, main.js isn't loaded
 - Must manually import and expose each function to window object
+- Some functions (smartSelect, resetSmartSelectPosition) are wrapper functions that need to be recreated
+- Wrapper functions combine multiple module functions and handle UI updates
 - Includes ALL interactive functions:
   - Book/Audio upload: `uploadBook`, `attachAudio`
   - Smart selection: `smartSelect`, `resetSmartSelectPosition`